Based on Robert E. Kent's play, a flatterer with no job has the optimism to win over his girl-friend, who could marry a wealthy young man.

 Trumpeters Danny (Fred Astaire) and Hank (Burgess Meredith) hire secretary Ellen Miller (Paulette Goddard); but she gets a job with band-leader Artie Shaw.
 Danny and Hank strive to get in the band and compete for her.

-be about equal to Astaire's success in teaching Goddard to dance.
+The audience's ability to handle this strife will probably be about equal to Astaire's success in teaching Goddard to dance.

 Dan Clark (George O'Brien) drives a stage for owner Caroline McKay (Virginia Vale) and exposes her competition under Elliott (Roy Barcraft) as criminals.